Which statement about correlation is false? | Study Prep in Pearson+

 1

-Interpret the meaning of correlation values close to \$1\(: A correlation close to \)1$ indicates a strong positive linear association, meaning as one variable increases, the other tends to increase as well.

-Analyze the statement about \(r = 0\): A correlation of \(r = 0\) means there is no linear relationship between the variables, but it does not imply that there is no relationship of any kind (nonlinear relationships may still exist).
+Understand that a correlation of \$0$ means there is no *linear* relationship between the two variables, but it does not imply that there is no relationship of any kind; there could be a nonlinear relationship.

+Recognize that correlation does not imply causation; even a strong correlation does not mean one variable causes changes in the other.

+Note that a correlation close to \$1$ indicates a strong positive linear association, meaning as one variable increases, the other tends to increase as well.

-Identify the false statement: The false statement is the one claiming that \(r = 0\) means no relationship of any kind, because correlation only measures linear relationships.
+Identify the false statement by focusing on the interpretation of a correlation of \$0$: the claim that it means no relationship of any kind is incorrect because correlation only measures linear relationships.

 Watch next